Tufailahmed-Bargir/pdfGPT/README.md

 4. Run/ Start the server by **node index.js**
 5. then go to  **`localhost/3000`** in your browser.

+## Want to Contribute?

+1. Make the ui responsive
+2. make the ui more beautiful
+3. add more features
+4. create issues on there own
+5. create a pull request
 ## Need help?

 ```javascript